iamnotbobby/dig-tool/docs/SETTINGS.md

 Minimum area (in pixels) for detected regions when using Otsu detection.
 This filters out tiny regions that aren't valid zones.

 **Otsu Max Area (0-∞)**
 Maximum area (in pixels) for detected regions when using Otsu detection.
 This prevents detection of huge areas that aren't dig zones.
 Leave empty for no upper limit.

+**Otsu Morph Kernel Size (0-∞)**
+Size of morphological operations kernel for noise reduction.
+0 to disable, higher values = more smoothing.

+**Otsu Adaptive Area Filtering**
+Use adaptive area filtering based on image size instead of fixed pixel values.

+**Otsu Area Percentile (0.01-10.0)**
+Minimum area as percentage of image size when using adaptive area filtering.

+**Otsu Disable Color Lock**
+Disable color locking for Otsu detection.
+When enabled, detection runs continuously without locking to specific colors.

 **Use Color Picker Detection**
 Uses a specific color you pick to detect target zones.
 Enable this, then click "Pick Color from Screen" to select your target color.
 Very precise when you know the exact color you want to detect, but cannot be used with Otsu Detection or Saturation Threshold.
 Will also not work in situations where environments may change (e.g., grass turns snowy).

 **Color Tolerance (1-90)**
 How close colors need to be to your picked color to be detected.
 Higher values allow more lenient color matching, lower values require more precise matching.

 ---